blukatdevelopment/UnchainedWorldsOld/core_edition/crucible/book_of_crucible.md

 - Chuncr

 ## Beast Tongue
-Beast tongue arose among the beast folk after their creation by Uaos.
+Beast tongue arose among the beast folk after their creation by Raos.
 The language consists of chaining consonant-vowel pairs to make words.
 Though there are many homophones, the language uses syllables that can easily be spoken by those with beaks and long snouts.
 The "t" sound can be made with a tongue click against the soft pallate for folk lacking eye teeth.
 The written language consists of hieroglyphics, where each symbol is intended to be visibly intelligible even by those who do not know beast tongue.
 Beast tongue writing is often accompanied with carvings and paintings meant to communicate more complex information such as the appearance of an indivual, or more complex emotions.
-Though the written language is easily understood and used, abstract concepts are portrayed with allusions to the religion of Uaos, and may be difficult to understand for those unfamiliar with the faith. ah ee ay oh oo ih
+Though the written language is easily understood and used, abstract concepts are portrayed with allusions to the religion of Raos, and may be difficult to understand for those unfamiliar with the faith. ah ee ay oh oo ih
 ```
 +-----------------------------------+